Danbury and New Fairfield Route 37 Corridor Study

 WestCOG, in collaboration with the City of Danbury and Town of New Fairfield, is developing the Danbury and New Fairfield Corridor Study for Route 37 between I-84 Exit 6 in Danbury to 0.2 mile north of Route 39 in New Fairfield.

 The major objectives of this study were to discover solutions to alleviate traffic congestion levels, improve pedestrian mobility, and to promote healthy and environmentally friendly modes of transportation.
 Specifically, the following improvements were considered:

 - Reduced congestion in key sections during peak hours,

 - Safe pedestrian connections (sidewalks, crosswalks, etc.), and

-While emphasizing the enhancement of capacity, safety, and multi-modal options along the Route 37, the study will also consider smart growth planning, more livable, economically sustainable communities, and complete streets.
+While emphasizing the enhancement of capacity, safety, and multi-modal options along Route 37, the study also considered Smart Growth planning, more livable, economically sustainable communities, and Complete Streets.